luckm7777/vagrantk8s/README.md

 1. cd to the cloned repository directory root folder
 2. run vagrant `vagrant up`
 3. install local helm chart `helm install myrevproxy myrevproxy/ --values myrevproxy/values.yaml --kubeconfig shared/kubeconfig`
-4. You can observe pods creation using command `kubectl get pods --kubeconfig shared/kubeconfig --watch`.
+4. You can observe pods creation using command `kubectl get pods --kubeconfig shared/kubeconfig --watch`
 5. Once pods are runing, curl local machine IP with its NodePort exposed on port 32222.
 You can use local IP of any of the master/nodes, so any of these three commands should work
 - master `curl 192.168.21.100:32222`
 - node1  `curl 192.168.21.101:32222`